 steps:

 - run: echo "🎉 This job uses runner scale set runners!"
+Now try running your workflow on your new runners.

 You have now successfully setup your Github Actions Runners on Gigahatch Managed Kubernetes.
 If you have any questions or are stuck somewhere, please write us at info@gigahatch.ch.
 We look forward to hearing from you.